 Financial stress

-Financial issues are consistently one of the top causes of stress for Australians, and financial issues have been even more widespread recently due to the current crisis.
-Experiencing cash flow problems, being in debt or feeling worried about providing for yourself or your family can cause, or contribute, to anxiety and other mental issues.
-Financial stress can also impact your relationships with others.
-Below we look at some causes and signs of financial stress, as well as ways to get help.
+Over the years, financial issues have consistently been one of the top causes of stress for Australians[1], and studies have suggested that more than half of Australians are only just making ends meet[2].
+Experiencing cash flow problems, being in debt, or feeling worried about providing for your family can also impact your relationships with others.
+Below, we look at some causes and signs of financial stress and ways to get help.

 Causes of financial stress